texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

 preparation support schemes, so we are observing a degree of confluence of the needs of the two communities: interesting times may be ahead of us.

+A celebrated early system offering ''WYSIWYG using TeX'' came from the VorTeX project: a pair of Sun workstations worked in tandem, one handling the user interface while the other beavered away in the background typesetting the result.
+VorTeX was quite impressive for its time, but the two workstations combined had hugely less power than the average laptop nowadays, and its code has not proved portable (it never even made the last ''great'' TeX version change, at the turn of the 1990s, to TeX version 3).

+Today, [LyX](https://lyx.org) offers a ''What you see is what you mean'' interface, using LaTeX for typesetting but it's own file format for documents themselves.
+The commercial system [Scientific Word](https://www.mackichan.com/products/sw.html) (which can also interact with a computer algebra system) continues to offer perhaps the closest available approximation to WYSIWYG TeX usage.